SURAJ-RATHI/DSA/Readme.md

 - First approach is most intuitive and commonly used
 - Second approach uses Kadane's concept on price differences
 - Can also track buy and sell days if needed

+**Why This Approach Works:**
+1. **Single Transaction**: Since we can only buy and sell once, we need to find the best buy-sell pair
+2. **Minimum Price Tracking**: By keeping track of minimum price seen so far, we ensure we buy at the lowest possible price
+3. **Greedy Strategy**: At each step, we calculate potential profit if we sell at current price
+4. **Optimal Substructure**: The solution can be built by considering each day as a potential selling day

+**Variations:**
+1. **Multiple Transactions**: Buy and sell multiple times to maximize profit
+2. **With Transaction Fee**: Each transaction has a cost
+3. **With Cooldown**: Cannot buy immediately after selling
+4. **Best Time to Buy and Sell Stock IV**: At most k transactions allowed

+**Interview Tips:**
+- Always mention the single transaction constraint first
+- Explain why tracking minimum price is optimal
+- Discuss the greedy nature of the algorithm
+- Be ready to handle edge cases like decreasing prices

 ---